verrazzano/docs/content/en/docs/setup/backup/_index.md

 ---
-title: "Backup and Disaster Recovery"
+title: "Backup and Recovery"
-description: "Verrazzano Backup and Recovery Guide"
+description: "Learn how to backup and restore Verrazzano"
-weight: 4
+weight: 9
 draft: false
 ---

-- The Verrazzano platform has a comprehensive set of open-source components linked together to provide a modern, reliable and secure platform to deploy cloud native applications.
+The Verrazzano platform comprises a comprehensive set of open-source components, linked together to provide a modern, reliable, and secure platform to deploy cloud native applications.
-- Backing up end-user data for such platforms becomes of critical importance to provide resiliency and ensure customer data integrity.
+Backing up Verrazzano end-user data is of critical importance to provide resiliency and ensure customer data integrity.
-- Disaster Recovery is another scenario which is where a cackup and recovery solution helps to preserve customer data after a network partition failure.
+Disaster recovery after a network partition failure is an example in which backup and recovery preserves customer data.